kalisio/kdk/docs/api/core/hooks.md

 ### rateLimit(options)

-> To be used a a before hook
+> To be used a before hook
 > Return a hook function according to provided options

 Rate limit the call of a target service (and possibly operation) according to the following options: